streanger/tipts/README.md

 # tipts
 Scripts, tips and any other stuff which can be useful in my programming path.

 It contains:

   - plotting charts

-  - read & writing and modifying files
+  - reading & writing and modifying files

   - example of decorator, TK_GUI, smtp